 Resources for Antimicrobial Awareness Week (AAW)

 Antimicrobial Awareness Week is an opportunity to focus on, and promote, the safe and appropriate use of antimicrobials in your health service or hospital and note the challenges of antimicrobial resistance to safe, quality health care provision.
+These activities demonstrate the importance of appropriate antimicrobial use to patient safety.

 A range of resources have been developed by the Commission to support hospitals and health service organisations in running activities and events in the lead up to and during Antimicrobial Awareness Week, these include: